zx80/flask-simple-auth/README.md

 Carrier is *bearer* or *header*.

-Directive `FSA_HTTP_AUTH_OPTS` allow to pass additional options to the HTTPAuth authentication class, such as `header`, as a dictionnary.
+Directive `FSA_HTTP_AUTH_OPTS` allow to pass additional options to the HTTPAuth authentication class, such as `header`, as a dictionary.

 #### `fake` Authentication